 Malta has been a member of the European Union since May 1, 2004, and a Schengen Area member since December 21, 2007.
 Malta is one of the smallest countries in the European Union, with less than half a million people living in the country.

-Citizens of more than 60 countries will need to apply for the maltese ETIAS if they plan to visit Malta (or other countries within the Schengen Zone).
+Citizens of more than 60 countries will be able to apply for the Maltese ETIAS if they plan to visit Malta (or other countries within the Schengen zone).

-These include countries from all around the world, and include the United States of America, Canada, Mexico, Peru, Chile, Australia, New Zealand, Hong Kong, Israel, South Korea, the United Arab Emirates, Taiwan, the United Kingdom, and Venezuela.
+These include countries from all around the world.
+Some of the countries whose citizens are eligible for the ETIAS travel authorisation are United States of America, Canada, Mexico, Peru, Chile, Australia, New Zealand, Hong Kong, Israel, South Korea, the United Arab Emirates, Taiwan, the United Kingdom, and Venezuela.

 It is recommendable to double-check the full list of countries that need an ETIAS waiver before planning your trip to Malta and/or Europe.